thirukkural2022/obedparla.com/content/posts/2016-04-29-i-will-never-be-able-to-love-my-fellow-men-as-i-love-my-daughter-but-i-can-learn-to-respect-them-in-their-differences.md

 ---
-title: "I will never be able to love my fellow men as I love my daughter, but I can learn to respect them in their differences."
-author: "Obed Marquez Parlapiano"
+title : "I will never be able to love my fellow men as I love my daughter, but I can learn to respect them in their differences." author : "Obed Marquez Parlapiano" date : "2016-04-29" categories :
-date: "2016-04-29"
-categories: "thoughts,philosophy"
-tags:
+ - thoughts
+ - philosophy
+tags : ""
-cover: "../images/photo-1439920120577-eb3a83c16dd7.jpg"
+cover : "../images/photo-1439920120577-eb3a83c16dd7.jpg"
 ---

 Today I read this: